-The Adult Probation Department has one sealing specialist responsible for processing sealing investigations.
-The sealing specialist schedules interviews with all sealing applicants and conducts required research before preparing a written report based on the Ohio Revised Code for the Court to consider at the time of the applicant’s formal hearing.
+The Adult Probation Department has Officers responsible for processing sealing investigations.
+The Officers schedule interviews with all sealing applicants and conducts required research before preparing a written report based on the Ohio Revised Code for the Court to consider at the time of the applicant’s formal hearing.

 Once the Motion to Seal application is completed, contact the Summit County Clerk of Courts, 205 S. High Street, Akron, Ohio 44308 (330-643-2282) for further instructions.